anuket-project/anuket-specifications/doc/ref_model/chapters/chapter01.md

   -	**Virtual Storage resource**: virtualised non-volatile storage allocated to a virtual compute resource
   -	**Virtual Networking resource**: routes information among the network interfaces of a virtual compute resource and physical network interfaces, providing the necessary connectivity
 -	**Hypervisor**: software that partitions the underlying physical resources and allocates them to Virtual Machines.
+- **Container Engine**: Software components used to create, destroy, and manage containers on top of an operating system.
 - **NFVI Software Profile (NFVI SW Profile)**: defines the behaviour, capabilities and metrics provided by an NFVI Software Layer
 - **NFVI Software Configuration (NFVI SW Configuration)**: a set of settings (Key:Value) that are applied to **NFVI** SW deployment.